-Mat 9:2 Son, be of good cheer; thy sins be forgiven thee.
+Matthew 9:2 Son, be of good cheer; thy sins be forgiven thee.

 Be brave, child. they are letting go of themselves, your mistakes.

-This is the first mention of "sin" by Christ in the KJV of the gospels, even though the Greek words used do not actually mean either "sin" or "forgive" in Greek.
+this is the first mention of "sin" by Christ in the KJV of the gospels, even though the Greek words used do not actually mean either "sin" or "forgive" in Greek.
 More about these and related words in this article.